FlorianGrimm/dependingState/sampleStyle/readme.md

 the listenEvent requires that the bindValueStore is called.

-if you don't find the bug search for "// hint1"               s<br>
+if you don't find the bug search for "// hint1"              <br>
 if you still don't find the bug search for "// hint2"